thibautd/JSerial/README.md

 #JSerial

-JSerial aims to be an easy to use, well documented and cross-platform Serial library for Java.
+JSerial aims to be an *easy to use*, well *documented* and *cross-platform* Serial library for Java.

 Currently, the following platforms are supported :